Arturszott/Gistcult/dev-diary.md

 ## Day 3
 Dear diary, I've been very disappointed about karma behaviour, so I had to get rid of it.
 Mocha does the job.
 I've finally have the setup that works.
+Today I've learned that there is a big difference between client_Id and clientId.
+I was knocking to nock but I've missed the right door.
+It seems that `nock.recorder.rec` is useful.
+I must be doing something wrong with redux actions, because it returns function that returns function that returns function that returns promise.
+It must be simpler.
+I feel sorry for all the people who are starting Redux withoit proper guidance.